-- Historical Energy Usage: Following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) standard methodology, collect 36 months (or a minimum of 14 months of energy usage data when 36 months is unavailable) for all meters and energy accounts for enduses to be retrofitted in the building, with a goal of accounting for 100% of energy sources, from which a 12-month period will be selected as the basis for all analysis.
+- Historical Energy Usage: Following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) standard methodology, collect 36 months (or a minimum of 14 months of energy usage data when 36 months is unavailable) for all meters and energy accounts for end-uses to be retrofitted in the building, with a goal of accounting for 100% of energy sources, to be used as the basis for all M&V analysis.
 For non-metered fuel types either install sub-metering, or utilize billing or other usage data to estimate energy use.
-Note any renovation affecting greater than 10% of gross floor area, or a change that affects estimated total building energy use by greater than 10%, i.e. "major renovation." - End-use Energy Usage: Use end-use energy usage to create boundaries and reality checks associated with energy savings estimates and total energy consumption of the baseline case.
+Note any renovation affecting greater than 10% of gross floor area, or a change that affects estimated total building energy use by greater than 10%, i.e. "major renovation."
+[PD Sec 4.2.1] - End-use Energy Usage: Use end-use energy usage to create boundaries and reality checks associated with energy savings estimates and total energy consumption of the baseline case.
 Sub-metering can be used to assess the energy consumption associated with each end-use associated with the anticipated ECMs, or calculations performed to estimate end-use energy usage.
-In lieu of sub-metering or calculations, resources can be employed such as the Commercial Buildings Energy Consumption Survey (CBECS) to estimate end-use energy usage, based on building characteristics and region, applied to the total historical energy consumption of the building. - Weather Data: For the defined 12-month baseline period, acquire weather data from the closest weather station, or on-site measurement, at the time interval coinciding with the interval of the energy usage.
-Typically, this will incorporate daily minimum and maximum dry bulb temperatures from the National Weather Service to be used to derive heating and cooling degree days and average daily temperatures for each day. - Baseline Operational/Performance Data: System performance data used to inform the energy savings calculations.
-These data can be collected through interviews, review of building documentation (as-built plans, controls sequences, etc.), observation, spot measurements, short-term monitoring, and functional performance tests. - Building Asset Data: Accurate gross floor area (following ANSI/BOMA Z65.3-2009) and system and material specifications/inventories based on building drawings, following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology.
+In lieu of sub-metering or calculations, resources can be employed such as the Commercial Buildings Energy Consumption Survey (CBECS) to estimate end-use energy usage, based on building characteristics and region, applied to the total historical energy consumption of the building.
+[PD Sec 4.2.2] - Weather Data: For the defined baseline period, acquire weather data from the closest weather station, or on-site measurement, at the time interval coinciding with the interval of the energy usage.
+Typically, this will incorporate daily minimum and maximum dry bulb temperatures from the National Weather Service to be used to derive heating and cooling degree days and average daily temperatures for each day.
+[PD Sec 4.2.3] - Baseline Operational/Performance Data: System performance data used to inform the energy savings calculations.
+These data can be specific to the ECM(s) and systems involved in the project, and therefore do not necessarily need to include a comprehensive data set for all building systems.
+These data can be collected through interviews, review of building documentation (as-built plans, controls sequences, etc.), observation, spot measurements, short-term monitoring, and functional performance tests.
+[PD Sec 4.2.5] - Building Asset Data: Accurate gross floor area (following ANSI/BOMA Z65.3-2009) and system and material specifications/inventories pertinent to the ECM(s) based on building drawings, following the ASTM E2797-11 Building Energy Performance Assessment (BEPA) Standard methodology.
 This information is needed as a reference for any future adjustments to the building asset that may be made.
+These data will be specific to the ECM(s) and systems involved in the project, and therefore do not necessarily need to include a comprehensive data set for all building systems.
+[PD Sec 4.2.5]